-- 4 Introduction

 - 6 What Is Mental Illness?

 - 6 Common Mental Illnesses

 - 9 Suicide

 - 10 Diagnosis

 - 10 Mental Health Treatment

 - 15 The Connection Between Mental and Physical Conditions

 - 16 Lifestyle Behaviors to Support Mental Health

 Part II.
-Faith Leader Support of People With Mental Illness
+Faith Leader Support for People With Mental Illness

-- 19 Introduction - 19 Notice Early Signs of Mental Health Concerns - 21 Talk With Individuals and Your Faith Community About Mental Health - 22 Act to Connect Persons With the Appropriate action to connect persons with the support services they need - 24 Building Congregation Community Capacity to Support Individuals With Mental Health Needs - 26 Compassion Fatigue and Burnout: Self-Care for Faith Leaders - 28 Resources - 31 Acknowledgments
+- 17 Notice Early Signs and Mental Health Concerns - 21 Talk with your faith community about mental health to engage and support them. - 22 Act.
+Take appropriate action to connect persons with the support services they need - 24 Building Congregation Community Capacity to Support Individuals with Mental Health Needs - 26 Compassion Fatigue, Burnout, Self-Care for Faith Leaders - 28 Resources

 For many who seek psychiatric care, religion and spirituality significantly influence their internal and external lives and are an important part of healing.
 The Mental Health and Faith Community Partnership was created to foster dialogue between psychiatrists and faith leaders.
 This revised second edition of the guide is a product of the Partnership.

-The Partnership facilitates collaboration among those who work within the different disciplines of faith and psychiatry, and who share a common goal of promoting health, healing, and wholeness.
+The Partnership facilitates collaboration among those who work within the different disciplines of faith and psychiatry and who share a common goal of promoting health, healing, and wholeness.
 It provides a platform for psychiatrists and the faith leaders to learn from each other.
-Faith leaders can increase their understanding of the best science- and evidence-based treatment for psychiatric disorders.
+Faith leaders can increase their understanding of the best science and evidence-based treatment for psychiatric disorders.
 Likewise, psychiatrists and the mental health community can learn from spiritual leaders and increase their understanding of the role of spirituality in recovery and the support faith leaders can provide.

-Because religion and spirituality often play a vital role in healing, people experiencing public health concerns often turn first to a faith leader.
-From a public health perspective, faith community leaders are gatekeepers or "first responders" when individuals and families face mental health or substance use problems.
-In that role, they can help dispel misunderstandings, reduce stigma associated with mental illness and treatment, and facilitate access to treatment for those in need.
+Because religion and spirituality often play a vital role in healing, people experiencing mental health concerns often turn first to a faith leader.
+From a public-health perspective, faith community leaders are gatekeepers or "first responders" when individuals and families face mental health or substance use problems.
+In that role they can help dispel misunderstandings, reduce stigma associated with mental illness and treatment, and facilitate access to treatment for those in need.